-MICRO-CRAFT TEACHING SITE - 207 Big Springs, Tullahoma
+MICRO CRAFT SITE - 207 Big Springs, Tullahoma

-The college has implemented and equipped a Computer Integrated Manufacturing (CIM) Center located in space made available by Micro-Craft, Inc., in Tullahoma.
+The college has implemented and equipped a Computer Integrated Manufacturing (CIM) Center located in space made available by Micro Craft, Inc., in Tullahoma.
 Both day and evening classes are available in engineering and industrial technology.

-Evening Classes are offered at the following locations:
+Additionally, classes are offered at the following locations: